Sathyapriyak4744/M1_MARCH_2022/1_/Requirements/README.md

 5) Accuracy and detailed in menu and prices
 # 4W'S and 1H:
 # WHAT
-Restaurants or stall employees use the system give the menu and make the payment.
+Restaurants employees use the system give the menu and make the payment.

 # WHY
-Restaurant billing software enables simply to choose our menu and calclulates tha amount of billing.This system is used for odering and billing purposes.
+Restaurant billing software enables simply to choose our menu and calclulates tha amount of billing.This system is effectively used for odering and billing purposes.

 # WHEN
+Smart billing system is the process  of billing and odering, it includes the calculating the amount, made to improve any restaurants with the use of modern technology.

 # WHO
-This Smart Billing System is used by all the restaurants anf stalls.
+This Smart Billing System is used by all the Restaurants.

 # HOW
+1. Set of our menus
+2. Create clear and detailedmenu with their prices
+3. Its refers to the direct billing.

+# ANALYSIS
+# ADVANTAGES
+1) Quick and Easy to manage, use
+3) Automating the time consuming
+4) And track the menu with prices
+5) These remainds make the amount is paid on time.
+6) Faster Billings

+ # DISADVANTAGES
+1) Reaching offline Internet makes the process difficult
+2) It is not cost effiective for small business owner

+# PURPOSES
+1) a BILLING SYSTEM emliminates the manual intervention
+2) Its performancereports to the keep track of the bussiness growth

+# NEEDS
+1) Simple menu setup.
+2) User friendly oder system
+3) Better customer service
+4) Support payment system